 | Volume | BIGINT / int64 |

-billions of shares won't fit an ordinary int |
+billions of shares overflow a 32-bit int |

 | Adjusted close | NUMERIC(18,6) |

-store it alongside the raw price, not instead of it |
+store alongside the raw price, never instead of it |

 | Bar timestamp | TIMESTAMPTZ |

-must carry the exchange time zone |
+must carry the venue's zone, not the server's |

 | Instrument currency | CHAR(3) (ISO 4217) |

-for portfolio conversion |
+needed for portfolio conversion |

 CREATE TABLE quotes (